kyonav/gentoo-linux-guide/README.md

 > Changes the terminal style

 ### Configuring portage

-> Installing a Gentoo ebuild repository snapshot from the web
 ```
 emerge-webrsync
 ```
+> Installs a gentoo ebuild repository snapshot from the web

 ### Reading news items
 ```